webpack/webpack.js.org/src/content/configuration/index.md

 }
 ```

-## Use custom config file
+## Use custom configuration file

-If for some reason you want to use custom config file depending on certain situations you can change this via command line by using the `--config` flag.
+If for some reason you want to use custom configuration file depending on certain situations you can change this via command line by using the `--config` flag.

-__package.json__
+**package.json**

 ```json
 "scripts": {